VahidDanesh/VibrationToolbox/README.md

    git clone https://github.com/VahidDanesh/VibrationToolbox.git
    cd VibrationToolbox
    ```
 2. Add the directories to the MATLAB path by running `startup.m` in MATLAB.
-Type `startup` in `Command Window`
+Type `startup` in `Command Window`.